cambridge-ceu/csd3/applications/pyOpenMS.md

 export PYTHONPATH=${Caprion}/miniconda3/lib/python3.9/site-packages:${PYTHONPATH}
 ```

-NOte that Python 3.9.12 is installed, and in cases the current environtal variables are carried over.
+Note that Python 3.9.12 is installed, and in all cases the current environtal variables are carried over.

 Only Step 2 is necessary in later calls.